Nocrex/demo-analysis/README.md

 The functions that return `Result<Vec<Detection>, Error>` are the entry points for your actual algorithm.
 Your task is to process the incoming data and produce Detection objects for each event where cheating is suspected.

-The incoming data is provided as a json value via `DemoTickEvent::on_tick`.
+The incoming data is provided as a json value via `CheatAlgorithm::on_tick`.
 To understand the structure of this object, try `cargo run --release -i "path/to/demo.dem" -a write_to_file` to write all the json states to one large file.
 Each tick is written to a new line.

 To register a detection, include it in the vector that's returned at the end of any detection function.
-Detections don't have to be returned in the same function call that the relevant data is introduced; you can store Detections elsewhere and return them all in DemoTickEvent::finish() if you want, but make sure all the Detection objects you want to return are returned before the program terminates.
+Detections don't have to be returned in the same function call that the relevant data is introduced; you can store Detections elsewhere and return them all in CheatAlgorithm::finish() if you want, but make sure all the Detection objects you want to return are returned before the program terminates.
 This is a good pattern for aggregate detection methods e.g. crit hack detection.

 If you don't have any detections to return, just return the empty vector.